GraviBERT: Transformer-based inference for gravitational-wave time series: Introduction

-The discovery of gravitational waves (GWs) marked a transformative moment in physics, opening an unprecedented observational window into the Universe \cite{Abbott2016}.
-GWs are ripples of spacetime produced by the acceleration of compact astrophysical objects such as black holes and neutron stars, and are physically recorded by the detector as time-domain, oscillatory signals characterized modulated by the underlying dynamics of the source system.
-Beyond confirming General Relativity (GR) in the previously untested strong-field regime, GWs enable inference of key physical properties of their sources, such as component masses, spins, orbital dynamics, and geometrical configurations \cite{TheLIGOScientificCollaboration2021}.
-This makes them invaluable for probing the nature of gravity over astrophysical and cosmological distances, the physics of stellar populations, testing theories related to dark matter or environmental effects, the physics of dark energy, or exotic fields \cite{Berti2015, Saltas:2018fwy, Abac:2025saz, LISA:2022kgy, Barausse:2020rsu}.
-Reconstructing this wealth of information from noisy observational data constitutes a formidable inverse problem.
+The discovery of gravitational waves (GWs) marked a key moment in physics, opening an unprecedented observational window into the Universe \cite{Abbott2016, TheLIGOScientificCollaboration2021}.
+This makes them invaluable for probing the nature of gravity over astrophysical and cosmological distances, the physics of stellar populations, testing theories related to dark matter or environmental effects, the physics of dark energy, or exotic fields \cite{Berti2015, Saltas:2018fwy, LISA:2022kgy, Barausse:2020rsu}.
+Reconstructing this wealth of information from noisy observational data constitutes a challenging inverse problem.
 Aside the challenges arising from the non-linear nature of Einstein’s equations, the low signal-to-noise ratios (SNR) and various instrumental and modelling systematics present hurdles with the waveform reconstruction.
-Recent work has shown that the computational challenges for higher-order modes may be somewhat mitigated through efficient search strategies \cite{Estelles2024higher, Heinzel2024higher}, though the problem remains significant for precessing systems with eccentricity.
 Consequently, the development of fast, accurate, and robust methods for GW signal analysis is essential to fully exploit the scientific potential of current and next-generation detectors.